 This table is a rough guide – be a savvy shopper to find the best purchase price and use the Energy Rating Calculator to work out your running costs based on the models you’re considering – and your usage patterns – before you buy.

 If you rarely need to use a dryer (eg small household, warm climate year-round, occasional use), you may find a traditional dryer could suit your needs.
 They’re generally cheap to buy, though the downside is they’re much less efficient and cost you more to run that other types.
 With only occasional use, you may still find the lifetime cost (purchase price plus running costs) to be lower than other dryer types.

 However, if you’re a heavy user (eg large household, cooler climate, daily use), you may find the investment in a more efficient condenser – or super-efficient heat pump condenser – a smarter choice.
 For some households, the extra spent upfront could pay itself off when you consider the savings on electricity bills for years to come.

-To work out which is best for you and to compare models, use the Energy Rating Calculator or download the free app.
+To work out which is best for you and to compare models, use the Energy Rating Calculator.

 What is a traditional dryer?

 Old-fashioned (traditional) dryers are vented, so they just pump the warm, moist air out the back in to your laundry.
 They don’t have a system to reuse any of the warm air, which is why you’ll notice the laundry heats up and your windows fog up when you put on a load.